Don’t throw out your child car and booster seats. Recycle them!

 So how many car seats are we talking about?
 A whopping 250,000 car seats used in Ontario might end up in landfills each year!
 Thanks to a company called Red Propeller, you can keep your used car seat out of the landfill for a small fee.

-Red Propeller is a social impact recycling company that keeps unwanted recyclable material, such as child car seats, out of the landfill and employs people with physical, mental or social barriers.
+ATMO is a social impact recycling company that keeps unwanted recyclable material, such as child car seats, out of the landfill and employs people with physical, mental or social barriers.

 Did you know?